Funding for EU students

 Before applying, interested candidates should get in touch with a supervisor from the Higgs Centre (a theoretical physicist who is an academic member of staff in the School of Physics and Astronomy) to support their application.

-Applicants are advised to include in their application a statement of interest regarding the Higgs Prize PhD Fellowship under the ‘Research Proposal’ category (there is no need to write a detailed research proposal, just a brief description of the general topic agreed upon with the supervisor).
+Applicants are advised to include in their application a statement of interest regarding the Higgs Prize PhD Studentship under the ‘Research Proposal’ category (there is no need to write a detailed research proposal, just a brief description of the general topic agreed upon with the supervisor).
 The selection panel will take into account supporting statements from the prospective supervisors.

 Note, if you are not able to meet the deadline, please get in touch with us.